qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

 {{< figure src=/articles_data/embedding-recycling/finetuning_efficiency_small_dataset.png caption="Performances with differen dataset sizes" >}}

-This experiment shows that, the smaller the available dataset is, the bigger drop  in performance we observe in full training, 50% and 25% layer recycling.
+This experiment shows that, the smaller the available dataset is, the bigger drop  in performance we observe in full training, 50% and 75% layer recycling.
 On the other hand, the level of degradation in training only `EncoderHead` is really small when compared to others.
 When we further reduce the dataset size, full training becomes untrainable at some point, while we can still improve over the baseline by training only `EncoderHead`.

+## Experiment 3: Layer recycling in question answering